-Visitor, Tourism and Access Manager, Dorset County Council
+Visitor, Tourism and Access Manager, Dorset AONB, based in Dorset County Council

 In 2000, I got a job with the Dorset Coast Forum, as part of the team seeking to secure World Heritage Site status for the Dorset and East Devon Coast.
 A year later, with World Heritage Site status under our belt, the Jurassic Coast Team came to be.
 I was instrumental in setting up and developing the Jurassic Coast as a brand and as a destination.
 I feel incredibly proud now when I see how well embedded the brand is in the local community, and how well recognised the Jurassic Coast is as a global destination.